Pyrus277/reference_materials/web_scraping/beautiful_soup.md

 exampleSoup = bs4.BeautifulSoup(exampleFile, 'html.parser')
 type(exampleSoup) # confrim it's a bs4 obejct
 ```
-Once you have this bs4 object, you cna use its methods to locate specific parts of an
+Once you have this bs4 object, you can use its methods to locate specific parts of an
 HTML document.
 This is a much more reliable and effieicnt alternative to regexp.
 You can retrieve a web page element from a bs4 object by calling the select() method
 and passing a string of a CSS selector for the element you are looking for.